GiulianoSpaghetti/numfortune.avalonia.new/README.md

 You can also donate through Hype card as long as you have my mobile number in the address book.
 Do you know where you can find it?
 On my curriculum.
-Open the Hype app, log in, select payments, send money, select my number in the address book, set the amount, enter the reason and follow the instructions on the video.
+Open the Hype app, log in, select payments, send money, select my number in the address book, set the amount, enter the reason and follow the instructions on the screen.